 Addiction is a complex disease that can alter a brain’s normal function.
-While the term ‘disease’ is often debated, countless factors affect a person’s likelihood and severity of addiction.
-The good news is that with preventative measures and structured treatment, people can avoid drug abuse and get the help they need to take back control of their lives.
+While the term ‘disease’ is often debated, countless factors affect a person’s likelihood and severity of the addiction.
+The good news is that with preventative measures and structured treatment, people can avoid drug abuse and get the help they need to regain control of their lives.

 How Does Addiction Affect the Brain?

 Drugs mimic the brain’s natural reward mechanisms, tricking it into releasing dopamine, the pleasure chemical.
 Over time, the stimulating effects diminish, prompting a person to use more frequently and in greater dosages, creating tolerance.
 Once a person becomes tolerant, recovery becomes much more complex and withdrawal symptoms more severe, as the brain has become conditioned to deem the drug necessary for normal function.

 Different classes of drugs affect the brain in different ways.
 For example:

 - Heroin and marijuana interfere with the brain’s regular communication channels.

 - Methamphetamines send the brain’s reward center into overdrive, leading to intense positive emotions followed by an intense crash.

 - Even over-the-counter cough medicines can cause changes in brain circuits if abused.